 It is estimated that at least half of the world's 7,000 languages will cease to be spoken by the end of this century.
-The silencing of the world's languages -and the associated loss of traditional knowledge-is universally regarded as one of the 21st century's key global societal challenges.
-The Museum hosts the National Anthropological Archives and the Human Studies Film Archives and holds vast ethnological and natural history collections from many parts of the world.
-These resources support the documentation of many of the world's dormant and endangered languages and assist global efforts to sustain linguistic and knowledge diversity.
-In collaboration with other units of the Smithsonian and external partners, Recovering Voices is especially interested in collaborating in community-based efforts to document, preserve, and revitalize language and knowledge.
-Contact: Gabriela Perez-Baez
+The silencing of the world's languages -and the associated loss of traditional knowledge and culture-is universally regarded as one of the 21st century's key global societal challenges.
+Fully utilizing the Smithsonian's National Anthropological Archives, the Human Studies Film Archives' and the vast ethnological and natural history collections, Recovering Voices executes community-based research efforts to document, preserve, and revitalize language and knowledge.
+Working with indigenous communities particularly in the Smithsonian collections facilitates the revitalization and documentation of many of the world's dormant and endangered languages and assists global efforts to sustain linguistic and knowledge diversity.
+Contact: Gabriela Pérez Báez Email PerezBaezG@si.edu